Oak Alley and Laura Plantation Tour

 8:30 AM - 2:30 PM or 12:30 PM - 6:30 PM

 This tour runs any day we reach a minimum of 6 people.

-Narrated scenic drive out of New Orleans and along the shores of Lake Pontchartrain to visit two plantations on the West Bank of the Old River Road: our Driver-Guide prepares you for a pilgrimage back in time to the Antebellum South.
+Our 13 passenger tour van with an excellent Driver-Guide will pick you up and begin your scenic drive out of New Orleans.
+Driving along the shores of Lake Pontchartrain, we prepare you for a pilgrimage back in time to the Antebellum South.

 From the River Road we see and hear all about WHITNEY, ST JOSEPH and EVERGREEN PLANTATIONS.

 At LAURA, the Creole PLANTATION, the guided tour transports you with dramatic detail into the charmed yet tragic lives of four generations of Creole owners and their slaves.
 After touring the Maison Principale, the visit moves onto the grounds, surrounded by sugarcane fields and 12 buildings on the National Register, winding into the plantation gardens: the formal Jardin Français, the kitchen garden and Laura's new BananaLand.
 This part of the tour places visitors at the exact locations where stories recalling the sobering events of human slavery happened.
 The tour concludes inside one of the 1840s slave cabins where sugarcane workers lived until 1977 and where the ancient west-African folktales of Compère Lapin, better known as the legendary rascal Br'er Rabbit, were recorded.